evidence-dev/template/README.md

 Thanks for trying out the prerelease version of our planned Universal SQL feature.
-If you have any feedback, please reach out to us on slack!
+If you have any feedback, please reach out to us on [Slack](https://join.slack.com/t/evidencedev/shared_invite/zt-uda6wp6a-hP6Qyz0LUOddwpXW5qG03Q)!

 There are 2 major changes included in this prerelease: